 (+ Jon Scieszka)

-Board member, KC Symphony, Children’s Center for the Visually Impaired, Cristo Rey
+Board member of KC Symphony, The Nelson-Atkins Museum of Art, Center for the Visually Impaired, and Cristo Rey

-Co-founder, Kids to the Rescue; Director of Programs and Operations at University Academy
+Co-founder, Kids to the Rescue; Executive Director, University Academy Foundation

 Board Member The McDonnell Foundation